tbogaert/ovs-org/www.openvstorage.org/content/post/contribute.md

 If you are making a contribution that is not your work (for example, a patch or library written by someone else), please contact us at agreement@openvstorage.com.

 ### Get the Source Code
-Ok, so you want to contribute code to the Open vStorage Project? in that case you need to fork the Open vStorage project on Bitbucket.
+Ok, so you want to contribute code to the Open vStorage Project? in that case you need to fork the Open vStorage project on GitHub.

 To fork the Open vStorage repository, do the following:

 * Go to [https://github.com/openvstorage](https://github.com/openvstorage)
 * Click the Fork button.
 *